suchnsuch/Tangent/Documentation/Formatting/Wiki Links.md

 When creating a new link in autocomplete, the following shortcuts may be useful:
 * `Cmd/Ctrl+Enter` will complete and open the link immediately.
 * `Shift+Enter` will end autocomplete with the current text, making it quick and easy to create new notes that have names similar to other notes.

+# Link Resolution Mechanics
+## Depth
+Wiki links are based on direct name matches.
+Of course, you may have multiple files in a workspace with the same name.
+With a given name, Tangent will link to the file or folder that is closest to the root of the workspace.
+Ambiguity can be defeated by providing the full workspace-relative path to the target file.

+## File Extensions
+Wiki links let you link to files without extensions so long as there is no name conflict.
+If there _is_ a name conflict, Tangent will prefer `.md` files over all other file type. i.e. `[[File]]` will link to `File.md` over `File.png`.
+Adding the extension to the wiki link will link to the exact file.

+## Files vs Folders
+If a file and a folder at the same depth have the same name, Tangent will link to the _file_.
+This may be somewhat counterintuitive at first, but it allows for handy namespacing of topics into adjacent folders.

+	For instance, you may have a `Physics.md` note and a `Physics` folder with notes like `Physics/Radiation.md` within it.
+In this case a wiki link of `[[Physics]]` will link to the `Physics.md` _note_.

+If you want to link to the folder rather than the file in this instance, you can append a `/` to the end of the name, i.e. `[[Physics/]]`.
+This trailing slash acts like the "folder extension", specifying that you're searching for the folder.